How to Get DAF Gifts

 Why?

-You’re playing small.
+One - you’re playing small.

 👉 If the largest gift you're promoting for donors to give is $250, your DAF donor doesn’t know if - and how - their larger gift will make a difference.

-And you’re not communicating that you accept DAF gifts online and in your fundraising campaigns.
+Two - you’re not communicating that you accept DAF gifts online and in your fundraising campaigns.

 I once worked with a charity who had a large fundraising campaign they were promoting through their email list.
 We had a donor call and ask if her DAF gift would count towards our campaign goal.